POSCO TJ Park Prize

-POSCO TJ Park Prize is an annual award presented by the POSCO TJ Park Foundation in four categories; science, education, community development and philanthropy, and technology.
+POSCO TJ Park Prize, also known as the ChungAm Prize, is an annual award presented by the POSCO TJ Park Foundation in four categories; science, education, community development and philanthropy, and technology.
 The science prize is given to Korean scientists in natural science or engineering.
 The education prize, community development and philanthropy prize, and technology prize are given to an individual and/or an organization.
 Only the community development and philanthropy prize is not restricted by nationality.
 Recommendations are received from June to September, candidates are screened from October to December, the winners are announced in January and the prize presentation ceremony happens in April.